-- During the pilot, the Binti team shadowed San Francisco's workers for four months to understand their current process and challenges.
+During the pilot, the Binti team shadowed San Francisco's workers for four months to understand their current process and challenges.
 Then Binti and San Francisco's HSA team collaboratively developed a solution that could help the team spend more time on social work and less time on paperwork.
-The agency dashboard lets workers see, at a glance, all the families and where they are in the process. - They can see progress on the application, supporting documents, training hours, background checks, health screens, references, documents for other adults in the home, agency casework and more. - Workers can also filter their applications to help them prioritize their time on applications that need the most immediate attention. - Applications are organized into different stages applying, approved, withdrawn, etc. and social workers can input new families via an intake form. - The software also tracks renewals and will remind workers when renewals are due and when CPR certifications are expiring. - Workers can also log and investigate complaints made on a family. - At the supervisor and director level, there are reports that help them manage their team and understand their agency's data.
-Reports include caseload summaries, approvals over time, public website analytics, geographic heat maps of families, and much more. - Custom reports can also be pulled at-will directly from the dashboard. - O San Francisco HSA and Binti continue to work together to come up with additional ways to automate administrative work for workers to help them save time and serve more families.
-In addition, San Francisco HSA has come up with a strategy to handle their significant increase in applying families, it partners with a local foster family agency to handle some of the extra community families.
+The agency dashboard lets workers see, at a glance, all the families and where they are in the process.

+- They can see progress on the application, supporting documents, training hours, background checks, health screens, references, documents for other adults in the home, agency casework, and more. - Workers can also filter their applications to help them prioritize their time on applications needing immediate attention. - Applications are organized into different stages, such as applying, approved, withdrawn, etc., and social workers can input new families via an intake form. - The software also tracks renewals, reminding workers when renewals are due, and CPR certifications expire. - Workers can also log and investigate complaints made on a family. - Some reports help supervisors and directors manage their teams and understand their agency's data.
+These reports include caseload summaries. approvals over time, public website analytics, geographic heat maps of families, and much more. - Custom reports can also be pulled at will directly from the dashboard. - o San Francisco HSA and Binti continue working together to develop additional ways to automate administrative work for workers to help them save time and serve more families.
+In addition, San Francisco HSA has devised a strategy to handle the significant increase in the number of families applying.
+It partners with a local foster family agency to handle some of the extra community families.

-National Resource Center for Diligent Recruitment at AdoptUSKids Tools and Resources
+Diligent Recruitment Tools and Resources

-- Tips, Tools, and Trends: Geographic Information Systems (GIS) & Market Segmentation: Provides a brief overview of how child welfare systems can use geographic information systems and market segmentation approaches to visualize data and to support targeted, data-informed outreach and recruitment efforts. - o To learn more about market segmentation refer to: Overview of Market Segmentation. - Data Driven Recruitment-Key Data Elements on Foster and Adoptive Care: Suggests priorities for key data elements on prospective and current foster, adoptive, and kinship parents and current families that will help inform agency/staff efforts to recruit and maintain a pool of families and help agencies/staff assess the effectiveness of recruitment efforts.
-Using data to drive agencies comprehensive diligent recruitment efforts can help target efforts and make the best use of resources. - To develop strategic, data-driven diligent recruitment and retention efforts, it is recommended to use data both on: the children and youth in foster care; and prospective and current foster, adoptive, and kinship families. - Having useful data on prospective and current parents gives a child welfare system crucial insight into how effective their current approaches are in recruiting, developing, and supporting foster, adoptive, and kinship families.
+- The National Center for Diligent Recruitment is a national project working to improve outcomes for children and youth in foster care by providing free services to help states, tribes, and territories transform how they develop and implement strategic, data-driven, diligent recruitment plans. - o Tips, Tools, and Trends: Geographic Information Systems (GIS) & Market Segmentation: This section provides a brief overview of how child welfare systems can use geographic information systems and market segmentation approaches to visualize data and support targeted, data-informed outreach and recruitment efforts. - o Data Driven Recruitment-Key Data Elements on Foster and Adoptive Care: Suggests priorities for key data elements on prospective and current foster, adoptive, and kinship parents and current families that will help inform agency/staff efforts to recruit and maintain a pool of families and help agencies/staff assess the effectiveness of recruitment efforts.
+Using data to drive agencies' comprehensive, diligent recruitment efforts can help target efforts and make the best use of resources. - To develop strategic, data-driven, diligent recruitment and retention efforts, it is recommended to use data both on the children and youth in foster care and prospective and current foster, adoptive, and kinship families.
+Having useful data on prospective and current parents gives a child welfare system crucial insight into how effective their current approaches are in recruiting, developing, and supporting foster, adoptive, and kinship families.
 This prioritizes key data elements to help inform agency efforts to recruit and maintain a pool of families and help agencies assess the effectiveness of their strategies and efforts.